FLNacif/tab-sleeper/README.md

 # TAB SLEEPER

 ## About
-Tab sleeper is a chrome extension that allows you to proggram a tab to close automatically after a period of time.
+Tab sleeper is a chrome extension that allows you to program a tab to close automatically after a period of time.

 ![alt text](https://github.com/flnacif/tab-sleeper/blob/main/img/sleep.png?raw=true)